Pack for Later

 There is a frenzy of things to do.
 Papers to put in order, closets to empty, boxes to pack, doctors appointments to get out of the way in order to arrive with a clean bill of health and a few months to find new practitioners.
 I take advantage of the familiar conveniences while I can: refilling prescriptions at my pharmacy, getting my watch repaired at the shop around the corner.
 Friends want to see us before we go for a last lunch or dinner, a goodbye drink, a final nightcap.
 From the moment I rise each day until I collapse in bed near midnight, I am occupied with the preparations for our departure.

 Add to that a grand list of tasks to prepare for our arrival in Barcelona.
-Searching for additional apartments, touching base with agents and organizing visits for when we arrive, contacting a “fixer” who will help us set up bank accounts, phone and internet service once we finally have an dresser_unpackedaddress.
+Searching for additional apartments, touching base with agents and organizing visits for when we arrive, contacting a “fixer” who will help us set up bank accounts, phone and internet service once we finally have an address.
 Checking the website of the new school to see about starting time for new classes and what books and supplies we must purchase.

 There was an agility exercise we used have to do in elementary school – for the Presidential Physical Fitness test – in which you had to jump from side to side, crossing lines of masking tape laid out in intervals on the gym floor.
 I feel like I’m stuck in that exercise right now, stepping sideways, back and forth, cleaning here, calling there, sorting here, packing there, testing my dexterity as I transition between our current home to the next.